 It is a better film than Clash of the Titans, but that really isn’t saying a whole lot.
 I was entertained throughout most of the film, but I just couldn’t help notice the disappointment when seeing such a talented cast caught up in the economic and financial webs of Hollywood.

-You can watch the trailer for Wrath of the Titans here
+Watch the trailer for Wrath of the Titans here: